 Kent Presbytery Scholarship – A scholarship of up to $1000 for a United Church candidate who is an active student in the CCS Diaconal Ministries program, with preference given to applicants from rural or small town Ontario, followed by rural or small town students from elsewhere in Canada.
 (Application form for Kent Presbytery Scholarship )

 The Kaufman Renewal and Emergency Fund – (not to be mistaken with the Emma Kaufman Scholarship) A grant administered by Diakonia of the United Church, available to graduates of the Centre for Christian Studies or its predecessors, to members of the former Association for the Professional Church Workers, to United Church diaconal ministers, and to Anglican professional lay ministers.
 The purpose of the Kaufman Renewal and Emergency Fund is to help with the cost of retreat, reflection, renewal and rest experiences, and to make possible a grant or loan to persons who find themselves in a financial emergency.
-(For more information, visit the DUCC website.)
+(For more information, download the brochure or visit the DUCC website.)

 Companion of the Centre